RandomMeas

 Compute the expectation value of an MPO operator O using a dense shadow.

-• shadow::DenseShadow: A dense shadow object.
+• shadow::DenseShadow: A dense shadow object containing the reconstructed quantum state tensor.

 source